 Keep recent photos of your loved one available for the police or friends and family who would help you search for your loved one in the event of wandering and becoming lost.

-When dementia advances into the late stages of the disease, caregiving may become unfeasible for you.
-The simple fact of Alzheimer’s and related dementias is that keeping your loved one safe can become too difficult.
-Fortunately, there are professionals trained to provide specialized healthcare in long-term living environments called memory care units, special care units (SCUs), Alzheimer’s care units, or dementia care facilities.
+When dementia advances into the late stages of the disease, caregiving may become an unfeasible task to do alone.
+Alzheimer’s and dementia caregiving is hard and keeping your loved one safe can become too difficult.
+There are professionals trained to provide specialized healthcare in long-term living environments called memory care units, special care units, Alzheimer’s care units, or dementia care facilities.
 Supervision is round-the-clock, with assistance for daily living activities, and activities that promote body and brain health.
-These facilities are specially built to account for wandering; residents who go for a walk, for instance, are led through circular hallways rather than encounting a stopping point at a wall that might cause aggravation.
-SCUs may be stand-alone residences or a wing of an assisted living facility or nursing home.
+These facilities are specially built to account for wandering; residents can walk through circular hallways rather than encountering a dead-end that might cause aggravation.
+Memory care units may be stand-alone residences or a wing of an assisted living facility or nursing home.
 Learn more about choosing a dementia care residence.